 What would higher education do in fall 2021?
 Yes, general education courses would largely be fine because of the wealth of OER that exists for the 200 or so highest enrolling courses.
 But what about the 2000 or more other courses offered on your campus?
 What would those faculty and students do for course materials?
 Publishers’ digital products have completely vanished.
 Students might be able to rely on printed books available in the used market for a few years (until those physically deteriorated beyond usability).
 Then what?
 How much time and money would it take to create another 2000 courses worth of OER to replace all that TCM?
 (For context, keep in mind that to date people and institutions in the US have spent over 20 years and $2B working on open education.)

 You may find the whole thought experiment completely academic (i.e., not of practical relevance; of only theoretical interest).
 But while there may only be good OER options for 200 courses out of the 2000 some courses offered on your campus, those are the 200 highest enrolling courses on your campus.
 Those 200 courses may account for 50% or more of commercial publishers’ annual revenue.
-What will happen to commercial publishers when that revenue collapses as the transition to OER in general education runs its course?
-What might happen if, instead of being outside it, they are part of that transition?
+What will happen to commercial publishers when that revenue utterly collapses as the transition to OER in general education runs its course?

 Perhaps the best first step a publisher could take is to change their future contracts so that the content created by new authors they work with either (1) is work for hire that the publisher contractually commits to license under a CC license or (2) belongs to the author (for copyright purposes) who contractually commits to license it under a CC license.
 If you’ve been following along, there are already some interesting examples of approaches like these in the K-12 space (c.f., Open Up Resources and EngageNY).
 Such a move would not only lower costs for publishers going forward (so long, royalties!), but it would also create an entirely new category of ways faculty and students could engage with publishers (e.g., open source-style co-development).

 The argument open source software advocates make to proprietary software companies is simple – for a lot of the work you do, adopting an open source licensing and development model will result in better products that cost you less to produce and maintain.
 In other words, being open will be better for your business than staying closed.
 And rather than being ideological purists who see a company that “only” open sources some of its software products as a failure, open source advocates see any level of participation as a win.
 They understand that these kinds of changes are complex and take time.
 They also understand that for a company to be able to continue to pay people to produce open source software, there must be some other proprietary product or value-added service the company can sell in order to generate the revenue they use to pay their people.

 If we can help commercial publishers understand why adopting an open licensing and development model will be better for their businesses, we can unlock a massive amount of OER creation and sharing that will benefit students, faculty, and yes, publishers.
 It’s a win – win – win.
 And we should do it.